June Brown: Personal life

 In 1950, Brown met and married actor John Garley; he suffered from depression and died by suicide in 1957.
 In 1958, she married actor Robert Arnold.
 They had six children in seven years, one of whom died in infancy.
 The couple were together for 45 years, until he died in 2003 of Lewy-body dementia.
 Thereafter, she lived alone in Surrey.

 Brown was a supporter of the Conservative Party and told The Guardian in 2009, "I wouldn't vote Labour, dear, if you paid me.
 I vote Conservative."
 Like her EastEnders character, she was a Christian.

 Brown was appointed Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours and Officer of the Order of the British Empire (OBE) in the 2022 New Year Honours, both for services to drama and to charity.

 Death

-Brown died on 3 April 2022, aged 95.
+Brown died at her home in Chipstead, Surrey, on 3 April 2022, aged 95.
 On the announcement of her death, the following day, EastEnders paid tribute to Brown and posted condolences from several of her former co-stars on social media, including Gillian Taylforth, Natalie Cassidy, Lacey Turner, Diane Parish, Emma Barton, Shona McGarty, Adam Woodyatt and Letitia Dean.
 The episode broadcast that evening was dedicated to her memory.
 Following this, the documentary June Brown: A Walford Legend, which originally aired in 2017, to celebrate Brown's 90th birthday, and her 2011 episode of Who Do You Think You Are?, were aired on BBC One, in a change to the original schedule.